ewolff/microservice-istio/HOW-TO-RUN.md

 the tool at http://localhost:3000/ then.
 There are quite a few predefined dashboards.
 In case they are not listed at the start page, go to Dashboard (4 tiles symbol) --> Manage.

-You can also use the shell script `monitoring-grafana.sh`.
+You can also use `istioctl dashboard grafana`.

 ## Tracing